 And I still believe that, but my older friends, they warn me of the mix of joy and pain you must endure as you watch your baby jump from being under your care to being an adult.
 There will be a day when they won’t need your constant focus.
 And through my conversations with a variety of insightful moms, I’ve come to realize that we also need to look forward, beyond our children now.

-We need to be ask ourselves these types of questions on a regular basis:
+We need to ask ourselves these types of questions regularly:

 - What do I want to do or be when we are kid-free?

 - Where do I want to live after the kids are out of the house?